Jesus Often Did the Unexpected

 Jesus seems to specialize in doing the unexpected.

 For instance, consider when the rich young ruler asks Jesus, “Good teacher, what must I do to inherit eternal life?”

 Jesus side-steps the question about eternal life.
-Instead he goes into a teaching about good.
+Instead, he goes into teaching about good.
 That was unexpected.

 Another time, four men bring their paralyzed friend to Jesus to be healed.
 Jesus shocks everyone by forgiving the man’s sins.
 That was really unexpected.